munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Non-trailing optional parameters

 Dart currently requires all optional positional parameters to be at the end of the parameter list.
-In most APIs, it's fine to force all the optional parameters to the end of the argument list.
-However, sometimes this leads to an unnatural parameter order.
-This is exacerbated by the lack of overloading in Dart.

-A classic example is a function that returns a random integer in a given range.
-You can give it one argument to return a number between 0 and that maximum.
+Sometimes this leads to an unnatural parameter order.
+A classic example is a function that takes a range with an optional minimum.
+You can give it one argument to return a number between the default minimum and the given maximum.
 Or you can pass two arguments, a min and max.
-In Dart, that looks like:
+In Dart, that looks
+like:

 ```dart
 int random(int minOrMax, [int max]) {